akamhy/videohash/README.md

   - The difference of hash1 and hash2 is not 0 as the file in this repository is slightly modified.

-  - Public domain files used.
-NASA copyright policy states that "NASA material is not protected by copyright unless noted".

-  - We create collage of frames and actually are calculating image hashes under the hood.
+  - A collage of frames is generated and imagehash of this collage is videohash for the full video.